-2. Open the hood and remove the engine oil fill cap.
+Open the hood and remove the engine oil fill cap.
 Remove the oil drain bolt from the bottom of the engine.
 Drain the oil into an appropriate container.

 - Remove the oil filter and let the remaining oil drain.
-A special wrench (available from your Honda dealer) is required to remove the filter - 4.
-Install a new oil filter according to instructions that come with it. - 5.
-Put a new washer on the drain bolt. then reinstall the drain bolt.
-Tighten it to: 44 N.m (4.4 kg-m, 32 lb-ft)
+A special wrench (available from your Honda dealer) is required to remove the filter. - 4.
+Install a new oil filter according to instructions that come with it, - Put a new washer on the drain bolt, then reinstall the drain bolt.
+Tighten it to: 44 N.m (4.4 kg-m , 32 lb-ft)

-- 6. Refill the engine with the recommended oil Engine oil change capacity (including filter): (US: DX.
-LX.
-Canada: LX) 3.8 & (4.0 US qt, 3.3 Imp qt) (US: EX, Canada: EX-R) 4.3 & (4.5 US at, 3.8 Imp at) - 7.
-Replace the engine oil fill cap.
+- Refill the engine with the recommended oil.
+Engine oil change capacity (including filter): (US: LX, Canada: LX) 8 ll (4.0 US qt, 3.3 Imp qt) (US: EX, Canada: EX-R) 4.3 ll (4.5 USqt, 3.8 Imp qt) - Replace the engine oil fill cap.
 Start the engine.
 The oil pressure indicator light should go out within five seconds.
-If it does not, turn off the engine and reinspect your work. - 8.
-Let the engine run for several minutes and check the drain bolt and oil filter for leaks. - 9.
-Turn off the engine, let it sit for several minutes, then check the oil level.
+If it does not, turn off the engine and reinspect your work. - Let the engine run for several minutes and check the drain bolt and oil filter for leaks. - Turn off the engine, let it sit for several minutes, then check the oil level.
 If necessary, add oil to bring the level to the upper mark on the dipstick.